mfitz/knacktorle/README.md

 You should be able to replace them with the equivalent code for whatever non-Chrome driver you are using.

-## Getting the IMDb data
+## Grabbing the IMDb data
 For non-commercial hacking, IMDb provide a regularly updated [data dump](https://www.imdb.com/interfaces/) of a subset of their database, in compressed TSV files.
 Knacktorle uses 3 of these files to solve puzzles.

-The script `imdb_data_grabber.py` is a tool for downloading these files to a local directory and then filtering out extraneous data (e.g. data about TV shows, rather than movies, or camera operators rather than actors) to minimise the file sizes.
+The script `imdb_data_grabber.py` is a tool for downloading these files to a local directory and then filtering out extraneous data (e.g. data about TV shows rather than movies, or camera operators rather than actors) to minimise the file sizes.
 This filtering reduces the overall data size from `c.800MB` to `c.280MB`.

 ```bash